membraneframework/membrane_demo/camera_to_hls/README.md

 Moreover you can open the url http://localhost:8000/stream in your browser and enjoy the video from your camera :)

-_You can be asked to grant access to your camera, as some operation systems require that_
+_You might be asked to grant access to your camera, as some operating systems require that_

 <!-- ## Technical Explanation -->
 <!-- TODO -->